-5.2 Peer on Peer Abuse - This school recognises that children sometimes display harmful behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
-Such abuse is unacceptable and will not be tolerated or passed off as “banter” or “part of growing up”.
-This abuse could for example include sexual violence and sexual harassment, “upskirting”, initiation/hazing type violence, all forms of bullying, aggravated sexting and physical violence (eg hitting, kicking, shaking, biting, hair pulling, etc) experienced by both boys and girls.
-However, girls are more likely to be the victims and boys perpetrators.
+5.2 Peer on peer/child on child abuse - We recognise that children sometimes display harmful behaviour themselves and that even if there are no reports, it may still be happening.
+Incidents or allegations will be referred on for appropriate support and intervention.
+Such abuse is unacceptable and will not be tolerated at all or passed off as “banter”, “just having a laugh” or “part of growing up”.
+This abuse could for example include sexual violence and sexual harassment, “upskirting”, initiation/hazing type violence, all forms of bullying, abuse in intimate relationships between peers, consensual and non-consensual sharing of indecent images, causing someone to engage in sexual activity without consent and physical violence (eg hitting, kicking, shaking, biting, hair pulling, etc).
+This may be experienced by both boys and girls, however, girls are more likely to be the victims and boys perpetrators.
 There are different school and local authority or Safeguarding Children Partnership guidances and policies which detail the school’s procedures to address and minimise these concerns including;

 1. Pupil Behaviour Policy